Max Slater

 Learn about quaternions here, and why geometric algebra is more intuitive here.

 The wikipedia page on SO(3) is also informative, though very math heavy.
-It touches on connections with axis/angle rotations, topology, \(SU(2)\), quaternions, and Lie algebra.
-It turns out the vector space of skew-symmetric matrices we derived above makes up \(\mathfrak{so}(3)\), the Lie algebra that corresponds to \(SO(3)\)—but I don’t know what that entails.
+It touches on connections with axis/angle rotations, topology, $$SU(2)$$, quaternions, and Lie algebra.
+It turns out the vector space of skew-symmetric matrices we derived above makes up $$\mathfrak{so}(3)$$, the Lie algebra that corresponds to $$SO(3)$$.